 While cross-border cooperation draws on a voluntary agreement to coordinate, it profits from institutionalisation.
-The setting up of a stable institutional framework increases visibility,
+The setting up of a stable institutional framework increases visibility, strengthens and nurtures commitment and ensures coherence and continuity.
+Institutionalisation refers to the legal basis of cooperation, cross-border institutions and the clear allocation of responsibilities and tasks.

 A first aspect of institutionalisation concerns the legal basis of cooperation.
 The Alpine Convention draws on a legally binding document and implementation protocols.
 Therefore, it has a strong legal anchoring.
 In contrast, most other collaborations, also EUSALP, rely on the voluntary agreement of their participants.
 Consequently, they can be easily dissolved as they are not anchored in legally binding provisions.
 At the same time, also non-binding "soft law" like political resolutions and declarations can provide an institutional basis.
 Political conclusions increase commitment and bind participants to common strategies and aims.
 For example, the Zurich Process relies on a declaration of the ministers of transport from 2003 that opened the process.
 The Alpine Conference of the Alpine Convention adopts two-year mandates for the working groups that outline measures and targets.
 EUSALP draws on a strategy (European Commission, 2015a) and an Action Plan (European Commission, 2015b) that have been politically endorsed by the European Council.
 Therefore, EUSALP is strongly linked to political commitment at the EU level.
 At the same time, EUSALP is accompanied by regular declarations of nation-state and regional politicians in the General Assembly.
-As long as these political declarations are not only carried by a wide range of national and regional political representatives, but also refer to concrete subjects and objectives, for example in the field of transport, they provide a strong political mandate for macro-regional cooperation.
+As long as these political declarations are not only carried by a wide range of national and regional political representatives, but also refer to concrete subjects and objectives, for example in the field of transport, they provide a strong political mandate for macroregional cooperation.